TimothyOlanrewaju/FMCK-Canteen-App-Documentation-Site/README.md

-This is the repository of the official documentation site for FMCK Canteen Application.
+This is the repository of the official documentation for FMCK Canteen Application.

 Built with Docusaurus.